 If you have a broad idea of what topic you’re interested in, but aren’t really sure what precise information you’re after, a directory is a good place to start.
 Directories like Yahoo are like card catalogues that offer broad categories (finance, sports, or travel).

 Click on those and move down though subcategories until you stumble upon the details you need.

 how to search

 If you already know what you’re looking for, a search engine is your friend.
-So what’s the best way of wording your search phrase in order to maximise your chances of getting
+So what’s the best way of wording your search phrase in order to maximise your chances of getting a hit?

 - Start simple.
 If you’re searching for something current and popular, the search box will often autocomplete your search for you.
 Go on, try it now: type “school holidays” or “Olympics 2016” and see what happens.